 5. Chains, spiked jewelry or any other type of apparel deemed dangerous by the building principal will not be permitted at Tri-Center.
-One warning will be given, and then OSS may be enforced.
+One warning will be given, then a meeting with parents will take place followed by a suspension for continued issues.